Michael Young Jr.

 Michael Joseph Young Jr. (born February 11, 1999) is an American former football wide receiver who is a free agent.
 He played college football at Notre Dame and Cincinnati.

-Early years
+Early life

 Michael Young Jr was a 3-star recruit from St. Rose, Louisiana.
 He played high school football at Destrehan High School.

 College career

 Young committed to Notre Dame on July 20, 2016 and played three seasons for the Fighting Irish from 2017 to 2020.
 On April 12, 2020, Young announced his transfer to the University of Cincinnati and played two seasons for the Bearcats from 2020 to 2021.
 During his college career, Young had 862 yards receiving and 7 touchdowns at both schools.
 After the 2021 college football season, Young announced he was going to enter the 2022 NFL draft.